 The charity Evelyn’s Gift was formed in 2014 to do something positive in memory Evelyn Mary Smith, who passed away suddenly in September 2013, aged just seven.

-The aims of the charity are two fold: to train as many people as possible in CPR and lifesaving skills, and to provide little acts of kindness to people in need.
+The aims of the charity are two fold: to provide little acts of kindness to people in need and to train as many people as possible in CPR and life-support skills.

 CPR and life support training